bropple/retro-go/README.md

 When retro-go is installed without the RTC add-on, you will be notified on the first boot.
 If you aren't planning on installing the add-on, you will only see this notification once.
 If you install it at a later time, it must be manually enabled in the HW RTC settings from the launcher's settings menu.

 The main benefit of the RTC add-on is the ability to synchronize the time with supported Game Boy / Game Boy Color titles.
-A list of titles compatible with retro-go are listed below:
+A list of RTC-enabled titles compatible with retro-go are listed below:

 | Game | System |
 | ---- | ------ |